troessner/reek/docs/Basic-Smell-Options.md

   - write
 ```

-Or a little more sophisticated using a ruby regex like this:
+Or a little more sophisticated using a Ruby regex like this:

 ```yaml
 ControlCouple: